thepamlab/thepamlab.github.io/_publications/2025-07-31-research-in-heritage-speaker-bilingualism.md

 collection: publications
 category: books
 permalink: /publication/2025-07-31-research-in-heritage-speaker-bilingualism
-excerpt: '<i>Research in Heritage Speaker Bilingualism</i> unites diverse methodological perspectives on heritage language research, offering insights into key research questions, experimental designs, research techniques, and instruments used to investigate heritage languages.
-This ambitious volume covers a variety of linguistic, affective, social, and educational perspectives, all related to heritage language research.
-Each chapter provides a state-of-the-art overview of the topic under discussion with examples from a variety of heritage languages, is written in a highly accessible way featuring activities, and leads to further research literature.
-Readers are guided through theoretical background, research justification, creation, use, and the possible outcomes of key research methods.'
+excerpt: '<i>Research in Heritage Speaker Bilingualism</i> unites diverse methodological perspectives on heritage language research...'
 date: 2025-07-31
 venue: 'Routledge, Taylor & Francis Group'
 paperurl: 'https://www.routledge.com/Research-in-Heritage-Speaker-Bilingualism-Theories-Methods-and-Designs/Tseng-Chang-Leal-Lee-Lopez/p/book/9781032403212'
 citation: 'Tseng, A., Chang, C. B., Leal, T., Lee, J. S., & López, B. G. (2025). <i>Research in heritage speaker bilingualism: Theories, methods, and designs</i>.
 New York, NY: Routledge.'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.
+<i>Research in Heritage Speaker Bilingualism</i> unites diverse methodological perspectives on heritage language research, offering insights into key research questions, experimental designs, research techniques, and instruments used to investigate heritage languages.
+This ambitious volume covers a variety of linguistic, affective, social, and educational perspectives, all related to heritage language research.
+Each chapter provides a state-of-the-art overview of the topic under discussion with examples from a variety of heritage languages, is written in a highly accessible way featuring activities, and leads to further research literature.
+Readers are guided through theoretical background, research justification, creation, use, and the possible outcomes of key research methods.